Montgomery Serves Awards 2023

 The Historical Society provides history lessons for local schools and hosts the annual Clarksburg Heritage Day, a day of educational family fun with an average yearly attendance of 400 people.

 As a volunteer program director for the County’s Recreation Department for 33 years, Joann led the Clarksburg Super Seniors Program, which has met weekly for the past 40 years.
-The large number of senior citizens who have attended this program have benefitted from the activities and trips, all organized and coordinated by Joann.
+The large number of senior citizens who have attended this program have benefited from the activities and trips, all organized and coordinated by Joann.
 They came to depend on her senior program for fellowship, friendship, and fun.

 In recognition of the Snowden Family’s contributions to the Clarksburg community, two schools were named after her ancestors: Snowden Farm Elementary School and Wilson Wims Elementary School.
 Snowden Farm Elementary School actually resides on Thomas Snowden’s land and what is currently known as Snowden Farm Parkway.